Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Agency as Unity

 \subsection{Scripting Behaviour and the Resulting Ecology}

 But how it is possible for an observer to ascribe a certain behaviour to the agent, when in principle the number of courses of action the agent might be committed to is infinite?
-In the traditional approach to decision theory, a rational decision-maker decides a solution to a problem by selecting the best of the candidate solutions.
+In the traditional approach to decision theory, a rational decision-maker decides a solution to a problem by maximizing over the candidate solutions.
 A similar optimization principle is at the base of the \emph{homo oeconomicus} axioms used in classic economic theory: agents are self-interested, maximizing their utility functions.
 The initial infinite potential ascriptions are then reduced to a small list of (economically) rational ones.

-There are many ways in which one can frame criticisms against those assumptions, and explain how we should deal with the boundedness of human rationality: decision problems in the real world are always potentially too complex, making it prohibitive and practically impossible to perform maximization over all possible alternatives.
-Heuristics, rules and procedures emerge as a natural response of the agent to unpredictable errors in selecting the best solution. \citet{Heiner1983} identifies the root of this general phenomenon in the gap between an agent’s competence at solving a problem and the difficulty of a decision problem in an environment, called the \emph{C-D gap}.